Shashidharankrish/eshop/README.md

 ## Start the app

-To start the development server run `nx serve frontend`.
+To start the development server run `nx serve eshop`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code